LiveOpenAI Ads, now in Cresva.See how

 Week two is creative prep.
 Write three positioning statements per category you intend to advertise.
 Each statement answers three questions: what the product is, who it is for, and why it is the right choice over the next-best option.
 Specificity beats emotion in this format.
 Vitamin C serum, 15% concentration, formulated for sensitive skin, third-party reviewed across 12,000 buyers gets surfaced.
 Glow, radiance, transformation does not.

 Week three is launch with a learning budget.
 Pick two to four product categories, fund each with enough impressions to teach you something, and turn the channel on.
-Cost-per-click bidding in the $3 to $5 range is the current baseline.
+Cost-per-click bidding in the $3 to $5 range is the current baseline for ecommerce and retail; software and finance clear considerably higher.
 The minimum effective budget is whatever buys you enough conversational impressions to see daily variance, not a percentage of any other channel.
 Most DTC brands underspend at launch because the dollar amount looks small relative to Meta.
 That is the wrong comparison.
 The right comparison is whether the spend produces a daily signal you can read.

 Week four is hypothesis-setting.
 Write down, in a shared doc, what you think will work in the next 60 days and why.
 Be specific.
 “The replacement-shopper archetype will outperform the researcher in our category because our repeat-purchase rate is high” is a useful hypothesis.
 “This channel will work” is not.
 The hypothesis doc becomes the artifact you measure against in chapter two.